The Eagles played Berkeley Community Center on June 16th, 1973. King Crimson opened. Listen to an audience recording of the Eagles’ set below.

 July 12th, 1973

 The Eagles appeared on the third episode of The Helen Reddy Show on July 12th, 1973.
 Also featured were Mac Davis, Gladys Knight & the Pips, and Cheech and Chong.
 The Eagles played two songs: “Witchy Woman” and “Tequila Sunrise.”
-This show marked their U.S. television debut.
-1
+It was their U.S. television debut.1

 On the heels of Reddy’s hit, “I Am Woman,” her friend Flip Wilson offered her his primetime NBC time slot while the Flip Wilson Show was on summer hiatus.
 The eight episodes were billed as Flip Wilson Presents The Helen Reddy Show.